bob-fornal/work-notes/Cloud/AWS/CSAA/EC2--SSA-Level.md

 When a placement group is created, the following strategies can be used:

-* *Cluster* - clusters instances into a low-latency group in a single Availablility Zone (AZ).
+* *Cluster* - clusters instances into a low-latency group in a single Availability Zone (AZ).
 * *Spread* - spreads instances across underlying hardware (max of 7 instances per group per AZ) - critical applications.
 * *Partition* - spreads instances across many different partitions (which rely on different sets of racks) within an AZ.
 Scales to 100s of EC2 Instances per group (Hadoop, Cassandra, Kafka).

 ## Elastic Network Interfaces (ENI)

-Logical component in a VPC that represents a **virtual network card**.
+The logical component in a VPC represents a **virtual network card**.

 The ENI can have the following attributes: